Introduction

 I see it this way.
 If you’re making changes inside your house that don’t endanger anyone in the house, they have little reason to stop you.

-They don’t have anything invested and if it doesn’t change outwards appearance too much, neither does anyone else.
+They don’t have anything invested and if it doesn’t change outward appearance too much, neither does anyone else.
 Of course, there is always that one neighbor, but those shouldn’t have much weight in this sort of decision-making.

 So if it’s a concrete, prefab, or wooden garage planning permission, check the size and see if you need one.
 Remember to measure your vehicles if it’s for car storage so you won’t run out of space.